Bernese Mountain Dog Lifespan

 Quality of Life

 Preventive screening is most valuable when tailored to documented breed risks rather than applied as a generic checklist.
-Watch for early signs of cancer, maintain regular veterinary visits, and keep your dog at a healthy weight — obesity exacerbates nearly every health condition Bernese Mountain Dogs are prone to.
+Watch for early signs of cancer, maintain regular veterinary visits, and keep your dog at a healthy weight — excess weight worsens most of the conditions Bernese Mountain Dogs are prone to.

 Veterinary Care Schedule for Bernese Mountain Dogs

 Veterinary care frequency should adjust as your pet ages.
 Below is the recommended schedule, though your vet may adjust based on individual health for your Bernese Mountain Dog.
-Here is the recommended schedule:
+These are baseline recommendations.

 Cost of Bernese Mountain Dog Ownership